Board of Directors

 Capacity & Propensity to Give

-Ability and willingness to contribute financially (in the form of personal contributions and/or in donations from outside sources) and/or to provide personal contacts and influence to help the Organization achieve its mission and goals.
+Ability and willingness to contribute financially (in the form of donations from outside sources or personal contributions) and to provide personal contacts and influence to help the Organization achieve its mission and goals.

 Work in partnership with staff with varying viewpoints and backgrounds to reach consensus on complex problems and issues.

-Act as a representative to Asperger Works’ membership, volunteers, public, press, the philanthropic community, and other groups in articulating Asperger Works’ mission, goals, and activities.
+Act as a representative to AWorks’ membership, volunteers, public, press, the philanthropic community, and other groups in articulating our organization’s mission, goals, and activities.

 Representative duties of Board Members